giraffe-fsharp/Giraffe/README.md

         app.UseLambda(webApp)
 ```

+## Sample applications

+There is a basic sample application in the `/samples/SampleApp` folder.

+More sample applications will be added in the future.

 ## Building and developing

 ASP.NET Core Lambda is using the new MSBuild driven `.fsproj` project system that comes with [.NET Core SDK RC4](https://github.com/dotnet/netcorecli-fsc/wiki/.NET-Core-SDK-rc4).